3 Reasons to Check Your Rolling Paper Ingredients Now

 Esparto rolling papers are harsher than other rolling paper brands.
 They are also known as needle grass papers.
 They are made from esparto grass and must be completely dry before using them to smoke.
 This is because, when wet, the esparto can irritate your lips, tongue, and your mouth.

-One of the toughest parts about this type of rolling paper is that the tips are so thin that each time you pack a fresh one, your fingers get pricked by the dehydrated blades of grass inside.
+One of the most challenging parts about this type of rolling paper is that the tips are so thin that each time you pack a fresh one, your fingers get pricked by the dehydrated blades of grass inside.
 You may have heard some dealers claim that esparto rolling papers are better for your throat than other rolling paper brands.
 This is because they're all-natural–if you hear this, take it with a grain of salt.

 The cigarette rolling papers you choose to use will directly impact your smoking experience.
 They determine whether or not you get a strong buzz about how many chemicals you inhale.

 The ingredients used in modern rolling papers are typically harmless.
-However, if you're concerned about certain additives that could be potentially harmful, you can always look for papers with fewer or no additives at all.
+However, if you're concerned about certain additives that could be potentially harmful, you can always look for paper with fewer or no additives at all.